His favourite shows include Entourage and Deadwood.

 He grew up riding horses on his parents' ranch.

-Joe Flanigan will appear on all of the official 2006 conventions in Vancouver, Chicago, New Jersey and Burbank.
+Joe Flanigan appeared on all of the official 2006 conventions in Vancouver, Chicago, New Jersey and Burbank.

 Joe's height is 6' 2" (1.88 m).

 Joe likes to eat food from all over the world.

 Joe studied in Paris through the Junior Year Abroad program.